 Diet is a key component to one's health and not everyone responds well to the same foods.
 Knowing which foods may help or aggravate ones condition will be extremely valuable on a journey to better health.
 As Traditional Chinese Medicine practitioners, we take into account your overall condition to give dietary recommendations tailored to your body's specific needs.
 Depending on your individual health goals, you may be asked to fill out a five day food diary.
 This will be assessed by your practitioner to decide which foods may need to be eliminated from or incorporated into your diet to bring about balance in the body.

 Massage therapy is the manual manipulation of soft body tissues (muscle, connective tissue, tendons, and ligaments) to enhance a person’s health and well-being.
 People seek massage therapy for a variety of reasons – to reduce pain, relax muscle tension, rehabilitate injuries, stimulate lymphatic flow, reduce stress and anxiety, and promote overall health and wellness.
-Our Certified Massage Therapist is well-studied in many modalities including Deep Tissue, Neuro-muscular and Cranio-Sacral Therapies, Energy Medicine, Swedish, Acu-pressure, Ashiatsu Oriental Bar Therapy, Dynamic Stretching, and Pre/Post Natal.
-She has over 1200 hours of training, and has the knowledge and experience to individually tailor her sessions to her clients’ specific needs.
+Our Certified Massage Therapist, Erika, is well-studied in many modalities including Deep Tissue, Neuro-muscular and Cranio-Sacral Therapies, Energy Medicine, Swedish, Trigger point, Sports Massage, Myofascial release, Dynamic Stretching, and Pre/Post Natal.
+She has over 1200 hours of training, 14 years experience, and has the knowledge and experience to individually tailor her sessions to her clients’ specific needs.

 INITIAL ACUPUNCTURE VISIT - $149